-On December 17, 2000 a woman filed a §1983 class action lawsuit against the City of Oakland and its police department [OPD] in the U.S. District Court for the Northern District of California.
-The suit alleged that plaintiffs were victimized by a group of rogue police officers within the OPD known as “the Riders.”
-The alleged misconduct included kidnapping, beating and planting drugs on the plaintiffs.
+On December 17, 2000, a citizen filed a §1983 class action lawsuit against the City of Oakland and its police department in the U.S. District Court for the Northern District of California, alleging a group of rogue police officers within the OPD known as "the Riders" violated plaintiff's constitutional rights by kidnapping, beating and planting drugs on the plaintiff.

 The case was eventually transferred to District Judge Thelton E. Henderson.
 The parties engaged in protracted settlement negotiations and participated in numerous court ordered settlement conferences before Magistrate Judge James Larson.
 A settlement was reached in early 2003, after about eighteen months of negotiations.

 On March 14, 2003, the District Court (Judge Thelton E. Henderson) approved the settlement agreement and dismissal of the claims by the plaintiffs/putative class members.
 The settlement called for payment of $10.9 million to plaintiffs and the implementation of numerous reforms to OPD polices and procedures over a five year monitoring period.
 Reforms were to be made in the following core areas:

 - Personnel Information Management System (PIMS)

 On March 24, 2003 the District Court granted a motion for limited intervention by the Oakland Police Officers' Association.

 On August 20, 2003 the District Court appointed Rachel Burgess, Kelli Evans, Charles Gruber, and Christy Lopez to serve as the Independent Monitoring Team [IMT] to oversee the reform implementation process.